Inside The True Story Of Balloon Boy, The 6-Year-Old Who Was Reported To Be Lost In A Rogue Balloon

 Heene Family On Wife Swap

-Firstly, this debacle was not the first time the Heenes had been introduced the the TV-watching American public.
-Just one year earlier, the Heenes were featured on an episode of ABC’s Wife Swap, a show that featured two families leading vastly different lives and had them, well, swap wives for two weeks to get an idea for how the other family lived.
+This debacle was not the first time the Heenes had been introduced on television.
+Just one year before the Balloon Boy incident, the family had been featured on an episode of ABC’s Wife Swap, a show that followed two families leading vastly different lives and had them switch wives for two weeks to get an idea for how the other couple lived.

-The Heenes, described by the show as “chaotic as a twister: the kids have no table manners and throw themselves around the house, and while Richard devotes every moment to his research, he expects Mayumi to cook, clean, and run the house without any help.”
-They were paired with the Martels, calm, quiet family from Connecticut who dedicated themselves to child safety.
+The Heenes were described by the show as “chaotic as a twister: the kids have no table manners and throw themselves around the house, and while Richard devotes every moment to his research, he expects Mayumi to cook, clean, and run the house without any help.”
+They were paired with the Martels, a calm, quiet family from Connecticut who dedicated themselves to child safety.

 Regardless of anything else, the Wife Swap episode showed that the Heenes weren’t camera shy.